maxpatiiuk/code-share/misc/life-goals/current.md

 - [ ] (in progress) Take a summer internship outside of Kansas
   - Accepted Amazon offer in Austin
 - [ ] (in progress) Excel in Web Development
-  - [ ] (in progress) Test and push the new release of Specify 7 before summer internship
   - Specific tools and technologies to learn are tracked in [this project](https://github.com/maxxxxxdlp/code_share/projects/1)
   - [ ] (in progress) Evaluate emerging career options